Enhanced Recovery Strategies in Elective Breast Surgery

 For the third serial Group in the study, patients electing to undergo breast reduction surgery will be invited to participate in the study at their preoperative visit.
 For the fourth Group in the study, all procedures will be the same as described in this section, but the patients will be undergoing breast augmentation surgery (not breast reduction).
 All patients choosing to take part in the study will be consented prior to their procedure.
 The study participants will be randomized, using block randomization, a computer-generated randomization template, and sealed, numbered, and opaque envelopes, to either receive (a) perioperative pain, nausea, and recovery strategies as part of our Enhanced Recovery after Breast Surgery (ERABS) protocol, or (b) perioperative instructions, anesthesia and medications as per our institution's current standard of care for elective breast reduction or breast augmentation.

-We will use validated pain assessments to evaluate our primary endpoint (pain scores on postoperative day 1 (POD1)) as well as additional outcome measures of pain scores in recovery and at 1 week post-surgery.
-To determine the effect of PVB on secondary endpoints of this study, we will calculate analgesic and antiemetic medication use, compare average time (minutes) spent in the PACU, average time (minutes) spent in Phase 2, total time (minutes) between the end of the operation and discharge to home, and evaluate the occurrence of unplanned hospital admission, occurrence of PONV, assessment of recovery, overall satisfaction, and complications.
+Validated pain assessments will be used to evaluate the primary endpoint (pain scores on postoperative day 1 (POD1)) as well as additional outcome measures of pain scores in recovery and at 1 week post-surgery.
+To determine the effect of PVB on secondary endpoints of this study, analgesic and antiemetic medication use will be calculated, average time (minutes) spent in the PACU, average time (minutes) spent in Phase 2, and total time (minutes) between the end of the operation and discharge to home will be compared, and the occurrence of unplanned hospital admission will be evaluated, occurrence of PONV assessed, assessment of recovery, overall satisfaction, and complications documented.
 This data will be obtained through review of medical records, questionnaires, and postoperative diaries.

 Study Type